OpenmindAGI/ERCs/ERCS/erc-human-robot-society.md

     // Mapping to store the off-chain compliance status for each rule mapping(bytes => bool) private complianceStatus;

+    // Track the charters the robot is subscribed to mapping(address => bool) public subscribedCharters;

     // Address of the trusted external system or oracle that will update compliance address public trustedComplianceUpdater;

+    // Event for subscribing/unsubscribing to charters
+    event SubscribedToCharter(address indexed charter);
+    event UnsubscribedFromCharter(address indexed charter);

     // Event for updating the compliance updater event TrustedComplianceUpdaterChanged(address indexed oldUpdater, address indexed newUpdater);